The benefits of exercising/being active when trying to conceive

 Staying strong and ready for labour

 Pregnancy puts strain on the body.
 You may find it easier to cope with if you are fit, strong and flexible.
-It has also been shown that labour is easier for women who are active during pregnancy.
+Research shows that labour is easier for women who are active during pregnancy.

 Health benefits for baby